WanderlustKing11/fireship-deno/notes/README.md

 - With our basic **cli.ts** file, we started by using `parseArgs` receive inputs, as well as set up expectations for what we want to recieve.

 - Besides taking inputs from flags, we can also use the built-in `prompt` function.
 Or, if you're dealing with a *boolean* value, you can use the built-in `confirm` function, which will ask the user a *yes or no* question.

+- What's pretty cool is the Deno standard library has a bunch of formatting colors that we can use to highlight error or success messages for greater readability.

+- run: `deno run ./CLI_mini-project/cli.ts --text "Hi Mom how are you?" --kebab --snake`

+### Foregin Function Interface

+- FFI allows you to use native libraries from non-JavaScript languages, like from *C*, *Rust*, *C#*, etc.

+- To demoonstrate this, we modified the **cli.ts** tool from our last section.